David C. Sutherland III

-David C. Sutherland III (April 4, 1949 – June 6, 2005) was an early Dungeons & Dragons (D&D) artist whose work influenced the early development of D&D.
+David C. Sutherland III (April 4, 1949 – June 6, 2005) was an artist whose work influenced the early development of Dungeons & Dragons (D&D).

 Early life and inspiration

 Sutherland was born April 4, 1949 in Minneapolis, Minnesota, and was a graduate of Minneapolis' Roosevelt High School.
 He studied as a commercial artist for two years at the Minneapolis Area Vocational Technical Institute before serving in the United States Army as a military police officer in the Vietnam War, serving in 1969–1970.
 After his return from the war, he began his career as a fantasy artist, while working whatever other jobs he could find.
 His artistic talents were nurtured and developed by his father, a fellow artist.
 David C. Sutherland II worked in the paper industry and encouraged his son by bringing home creative materials and supplies.

 He became involved with the Society for Creative Anachronism (SCA) in the early 1970s.
 He spent his free time drawing sketches and cartoons related to these pastimes.